yunfan1u/VLSI-System-Design/README.md

 # VLSI-System-Design
-This is the assignments of the course "VLSI System Design".
+This is the assignment of the course "VLSI System Design".